TheCarsonWest/nerd-emoji/python1/Dictionary Comprehension.md

 ## Python [[Dictionary Comprehension]]

 ### What is [[Dictionary Comprehension]]?
-Dictionary comprehension is a concise syntax in Python that allows for the creation of dictionaries from iterable sequences.
-It provides a convenient way to generate dictionaries where the keys and values are derived from the input iterables.
+Dictionary comprehension is a concise syntax in Python that allows for the creation of [[Dictionaries]] from iterable sequences.
+It provides a convenient way to generate [[Dictionaries]] where the keys and values are derived from the input iterables.

 ### How to Use [[Dictionary Comprehension]]
 Dictionary comprehension is expressed in the following format: